d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 :width:`400px`
 :label:`fig_sagemaker-create-2`

+:begin_tab:`mxnet`
 A Jupyter notebook version of this book for fitting SageMaker is available at https://github.com/d2l-ai/d2l-en-sagemaker.
 We can specify this GitHub repository URL to let SageMaker clone this repository during instance creation, as shown in :numref:`fig_sagemaker-create-3`.
+:end_tab:

+:begin_tab:`pytorch`
+A Jupyter notebook version of this book for fitting SageMaker is available at https://github.com/d2l-ai/d2l-pytorch-sagemaker.
+We can specify this GitHub repository URL to let SageMaker clone this repository during instance creation, as shown in :numref:`fig_sagemaker-create-3`.
+:end_tab:

 ![Specify the GitHub repository.](../img/sagemaker-create-3.png) :width:`400px`